-- The internship must be paid and the Internship Coordinator must be provided with a job description.
+- Career Readiness Coach must be provided with a job description.

 - Students approved for the internship program must register for the appropriate course (which is pass/fail).

-- Students must coordinate their internship with the Internship Coordinator and their
+- Students must coordinate their internship with the Career Readiness Coach and their

 Academic Advisor to ensure they get academic credit for the experience.